Mine a potential threat to new cave weta - lobbyist

 Forest & Bird spokesperson Debs Martin said the new species of weta shows there is still more to learn about the ecological system on the plateau, and it's not yet known what would happen to it if an open-cast mine is built.

-Next story in National: Ministry to give teachers an early pay at Christmas
+Next story in New Zealand: Ministry to give teachers an early pay at Christmas

 Copyright © 2012, Radio New Zealand